Challenger+ RP2350 WiFi6/BLE5

 Using the Arduino environment

 Just like with our RP2040 based boards we’ve teamed up with Earle F. Philhower to provide Arduino support for our RP2350 based boards.
-Currently this support is still in Alpha stage (although mostly functional) and needs to be install with Git.
-Downloads and instructions on how to do this can be found here https://github.com/PontusO/arduino-pico/tree/msplit.
+Instructions on how to install and downloads are available from here: https://github.com/earlephilhower/arduino-pico

 Raspberry pi pico-sdk support